hermensbas/cmangos-issues-wiki/Detailed-installation-guide-for-Microsoft-Windows.md

 # Cloning the repositories

-A git repository is basically just a normal directory which contains some hidden files, that the git program (or some other program) can use to manage different versions of that directory.
-In this step we will "clone" the repositories from Github, which means creating an exact copy of them on your hard drive.
+A git repository is basically just a normal directory that contains some hidden files, that the git program (or some other program) can use to manage different versions of that directory.
+In this step, we will "clone" the repositories from Github, which means creating an exact copy of them on your hard drive.

 ### Location